VAGHANI18/Lab-5_202001015/README.md

 Found 7 errors in 1 file (checked 1 source file)

 ```
-Comparision :
+<h2>Comparision : </h2>

   mypy and flake8 both are false at somewhere.
-flake8 tool also gives error of Comment thts is wrong error
+  flake8 tool also gives error of Comment thts is wrong error.
-mypy tool do not give all the correct erorrs
+  mypy tool do not give all the correct erorrs.